September 16, 2020

 But this is the price we pay to have an honest broker working for us and in the broader interests of society as a whole.

 In the more than 120 years that have passed since Federation, our three-tiered Australian system of government has worked for most of us pretty well.

 Thanks to generations of governments, we have outlawed abominations such as slavery, torture and the death penalty.
-We have tackled starvation, ensured compulsory voting so every Australian adult gets a say, and chipped away (and continue to chip away) at the thousand other injustices that still bedevil a lot of other nations around the world.
+We have tackled starvation, ensured compulsory voting so every Australian adult gets a say, and chipped away (and continue to chip away) at the thousand other injustices that still bedevil us and a lot of other nations around the world, too.